All Episodes

 That's the nature of compromise.

-That's a win for middle class families and a win for our economy.
+But we worked hard to negotiate an agreement that's a win for middle-class families and a win for our economy.

 And we can't afford to let it fall victim to either delay or defeat.

-Why is it a win for middle class families?
+Why is it a win for middle-class families?

 It's a win because their taxes aren't going up.